 A month and a half later, her symptoms still are present.
 She goes to defendant doctor.
 Her systems are the same as the first visit, except worse - continued cough, fever, sore throat, sinus pressure, headaches, post-nasal drip, and body aches.
 She has a low-grade fever, tachycardia, and hypotension.
 These signs in a patient with a known or suspected infection are indicative of systemic inflammatory changes, and should signal a more thorough assessment.
 However, defendant providers do not assess her respiratory rate, her oxygen saturation, do not order a CBC, and do not order chest x-rays.

 Plaintiff's medical malpractice lawyer alleges that if these steps had been taken, it would become clear to defendants that she was fighting a more severe infection.
 More significantly, it takes another visit two days later for defendants to transfer her to the hospital.
 At this visit she has diarrhea, vomiting, she is febrile, has low oxygen saturation levels, has trouble breathing, and has a white blood count consistent with sepsis.

 By the time she arrives at Holy Cross Hospital, the plaintiff is extremely hypoxic and she is diagnosed with septic shock and multi-organ failure.
 Her chest x-rays suggest pneumonia, and laboratory tests are consistent with renal failure, lactic acidosis, and metabolic acidosis.
 Blood cultures confirm Streptococcus pyogenes infection, and she develops peripheral ischemia to her arms and legs from vasoconstriction secondary to medication given to her.

-She is transferred to University of Maryland for a possible extracorporeal life support (ECMO).
+She is transferred to the University of Maryland for possible extracorporeal life support (ECMO).
 As a result of her peripheral ischemia, the plaintiff has to undergo bilateral above-knee amputations and bilateral above-wrist amputations.Additional Comments

 - The injuries in this case are brutal and the future care costs may dwarf Maryland's malpractice cap on noneconomic damages.

 - The plaintiff was probably not misdiagnosed with sepsis.
 Pneumonia can cause sepsis.

 - It is hard to imagine an expert arguing that doing lab tests were not what the standard of care required.